Stuwert/playthistonight/pages/designs.md

 ## [Cipher](http://cipher.playthistonight.com)

-Cipher is a single player game basedon
+Cipher is a single player game based on the board game Decrypto.
-Something something.